griff4692/CashCow/README.md

 [Cash Cow]: http://www.cash-cow.io

 ## Summary description
 CashCow is a clone of Kickstarter built on Rails and Backbone.
-CashCow is fully a one page app, accessing the Rails server via Ajax requests.
+CashCow is a one page app, only accessing the Rails server through Ajax requests.

 Users: